Tiger Woods Fast Facts

 His father, Earl, nicknamed him "Tiger" after a South Vietnamese soldier with whom he had fought alongside during the Vietnam War.

-With 79 wins, he is ranked second for all-time victories, behind Sam Snead with 82 wins.
+With 80 PGA Tour wins, Woods is ranked second for all-time career victories, behind Sam Snead who has 82 wins.

 Timeline: